hemanth2297/SurveyShrike/README.md

 ## SurveyShrike

-Want to improve your product and app store ratings?
-The SurveyMonkey Mobile Feedback SDK gives you all the tools you need to collect user feedback about your in-app experience.
+Survey Shrike is Used to Create the Survey Forms.
+Owner can view all the survey inputs by users.

 ### How It Works

-1. Log in to SurveyMonkey and create a survey asking users what improvements they want to see and how they’d rate your app
+1. Register and Login to SurveyShrike and go to Add new Survey page to Create a survey

-2. Integrate the survey into your mobile app using our [mobile SDK](http://help.surveymonkey.com/articles/en_US/kb/Mobile-SDK)
+2. Go to Add new Survey page to Create a survey.
+Share the link of survey to other Users

-3. Get product feedback in real time and prompt satisfied customers to rate you
+3. Open the Survey from [User Survey] to view the answers filled by each user

 ### Steps To Integrate